jasonaaronwilson/c-armyknife-lib/src-doc/string-tree.md

 ## @function string_tree_insert

-Insert an association of key and a value.
+Insert an association of key and a value (or update the current value stored in the tree).

 ## @macro string_tree_foreach